benford266/SMTP2Webhook/README.md

 ### Common Issues

 1. **Port binding errors**: Ensure ports 25/587 are not in use by other services
-2. **Webhook failures**: Check Azure Logic App URL and network connectivity
+2. **Email forwarding failures**: Check Azure Communication Services connection string and permissions
 3. **Permission errors**: Ensure the container has proper network permissions
+4. **Authentication errors**: Verify your Azure Communication Services credentials and domain configuration

 ### Testing SMTP